- Annual Fund

 This committee is responsible for developing class-sponsored panels and lectures.
-These Friday and Saturday programs have become a major attraction and include many different presentations and panels as well as book signings, wine tastings, concerts and debates.
-Altogether there are more than 70 class programs, all well attended; with more than 2,000 people on campus there are never too many programs.
+These Friday and Saturday programs are a major attraction and include many different presentations and panels as well as book signings, wine tastings, concerts and debates.
+Altogether there are more than 70 class programs, all well attended.
 Programs should run no more than 60 minutes, including time for questions and answers.
 There will be 15 to 30 minutes between each program to allow for generous travel times between buildings.
 We recommend that each class sponsor approximately five programs.
 There are five available slots for public class programs on Friday (9 a.m., 10:30 a.m., 1 p.m., 2:30 p.m., 4 p.m.) and five on Saturday (8:30 a.m., 9:45 a.m., 1:30 p.m., 2:45 p.m., and 4 p.m.)
 Classes are welcome to add additional private programs between 5 and 8 p.m. on Friday and Saturday, and other private or public programs like concerts and screenings after 8 p.m.

 Once all the program information has been received, Alumni and Parent Programs will assign times and locations.
 Because this is a complicated process, we ask that you not request specific times for your programs, except when participants are unavailable on certain days or hours.
 We will assume your program speakers are available Friday afternoon and all day Saturday unless you specify otherwise.

 In mid-April, after the programs are assigned, a schedule will be sent to program chairs and participants.
 This provides them with an opportunity to review the information and make any necessary revisions.
 For a general outline of Reunion activities, please refer to the sample Reunion schedule.